 Covered Calls at Charles Schwab: Takeaways

-• Charles Schwab offers covered calls for most account types, including those with limited risk allowances, such as cash and custodial accounts.
+• Charles Schwab allows covered calls in most account types, including low-risk accounts such as cash and custodial accounts.

-• Charles Schwab provides a cost-effective platform for selling covered calls with a per-contract fee of $0.65.
+• Schwab charges a low cost for covered calls, with a per-contract fee of $0.65.

-• Schwab's trading platforms offer easy-to-use tools to create and manage covered call strategies.
+• Schwab’s platforms include easy tools to create and manage covered call trades.

-If you want to trade covered calls at Charles Schwab, many useful features are available to you.
-Schwab offers various educational resources, platforms, and tools to help you earn passive income from your stock positions using short call contracts.
+If you want to trade covered calls at Schwab, you’ll find plenty of helpful features.
+The broker provides education, platforms, and trading tools to help you earn income from your stock holdings by selling call contracts.

 Covered Call Availability?

-Schwab offers covered calls on all of its brokerage accounts as long as the account has been approved for them.
-Obtaining permission to trade them is easier than nearly all of the other options spreads available at Schwab.
+Schwab offers covered calls on all of its brokerage accounts once approved.
+Getting approval to trade covered calls is easier than for most other option strategies at Schwab.

 Schwab Covered Calls Cost

-The cost of selling call contracts at Schwab is the same as it is for buying them.
-You won’t see any commissions on options trades, but there is a per-contract fee of $0.65.
+The price of selling calls at Schwab is the same as buying them.
+There are no commissions on option trades, only a per-contract fee of $0.65.

 Free Charles Schwab Account